 Fasting for at least four hours after meals might be beneficial in re-regulating the MMC, but the longer we fast, the more time the body has, to complete the process.

-Keto diet also showed to not only help reduce inflammation but also modulate the immune response, increasing glutathione levels, an important antioxidant, that people with auto-immune disease are notoriously low in.
+The keto diet and ketosis also showed to not only help reduce inflammation but also modulate the immune response, increasing glutathione levels, an important antioxidant, that people with auto-immune disease are notoriously low in.

-Talk to your practitioner about the right diet for your condition and if you would benefit from specific amino acids supplementation.
+Talk to your practitioner about digestive problem solutions, the right diet for your condition, and if you would benefit from specific amino acids supplementation.

 Dr. Taggy Bensaid